-In the Azores, the five breeding seabird species that once bred on the main islands, are now restricted to small islets and large population declines have been inferred from historic levels.
-Current threats to the Azores seabirds range from predation by introduced mammals, human disturbance and exploitation, habitat loss due to invasive alien plants and overgrazing by rabbits, and, potentially, competition with fisheries.
-(Monteiro, Ramos, and Furness 1996).
+In the Azores, the five breeding seabird species that once bred on the main islands, are now restricted to small islets and large population declines from historic levels have been inferred.
+Current threats to the Azores seabirds range from predation by introduced mammals, human disturbance and exploitation, habitat loss due to invasive alien plants and overgrazing by rabbits, and, potentially, competition with fisheries (Monteiro, Ramos, and Furness 1996).

 The total marine bird biomass, and species diversity are lower in the Mediterranean than in the near Atlantic.
-The eastern Mediterranean, with lowest primary productivity, contains fewer marine bird taxa than the more productive western part (Zotier, Bretagnolle, and Thibault 1999).
+The eastern Mediterranean, with lowest primary productivity, contains fewer marine bird species than the more productive western part (Zotier, Bretagnolle, and Thibault 1999).

+The UK's islands hold around 200,000 grey seals (Halichoerus grypus); 85% of Europe's and 45% of the world population (of which 90% are in Scotland).
+There are also 46,000 harbour seals (Phoca vitulina); representing 30% of Europe's population (of which 85% breed in Scotland).
+The Mediterranean monk seal (Monachus monachus) is one of the world's most endangered marine mammals, with fewer than 600 individuals currently surviving.
+Johnson and Lavigne (1998).
 Islands also provide nesting sites for marine turtles, particularly along undisturbed sandy beaches.
-Broderick et al (2002) estimate that there are 2,280-2,787 logger-head and 339-360 green turtles nesting annually at sites in the Mediterranean, predominantly on islands.
-This highlights the critically endangered status of this population of green turtles.
+Broderick et al (2002) estimate that there are 2,280-2,787 loggerhead and 339-360 green turtles nesting annually at sites in the Mediterranean, predominantly on islands.
+This highlights the critically endangered status of this population of green turtles